aws-samples/eks-workshop-v2/website/docs/aiml/deploy-monitor-genai-model/modelinference.md

 In this section we will create an inference service for Dogbooth using [Kuberay operator](https://ray-project.github.io/kuberay/components/operator/), [RayService](https://ray-project.github.io/kuberay/guidance/rayservice/) CRD

-### Deploy the Nginx Ingress Controller to expose the Inference service
+### Deploy the Nginx Controller to facilitate external access to the Inference service.

 In this module, we will deploy the nginx ingress controller which can help create the Network Load balancer for the Inference service